diefenbach/django-lfs/docs/user/concepts/portlets.rst

 For Sale
 --------

-Displays products which are for sale.
+This portlet displays products which are for sale.

 Title
     The title of the portlet.